$1 million clipart rock NFT accidentally sold for less than a cent

 NFTs are one of the most controversial tech things around at the moment, and for good reason.
-Artificial scarcity in digital spaces seems to be all the rage at the moment, and trading jpegs on the blockchain for stupid amounts of money is just as popular as ever, for some reason.
-But mistakes can still be made, even if it is by user error, and that's how one NFT-rader got fractions of a cent for their rock jpeg that was valued at closer $1 million.
+Artificial scarcity in digital spaces seems to be all the rage, and trading jpegs on the blockchain for stupid amounts of money is popular for some reason.
+But mistakes can always be made, often by user error, and that's how one NFT-rader got fractions of a cent for their rock jpeg that was valued at closer $1 million.

 The best CPU coolers in 2022